Rescaling Confidence: What Scale Design Reveals About LLM Metacognition

 \subsection{Scale Design in Psychometrics}

 In human subject research, scale design is known to be non-neutral: the number of response categories modulates both reliability and validity \citep{lozano2008effect, preston2000optimal}, and scale boundaries bias judgments toward specific anchors \citep{tversky1974judgment, harvey1997confidence}.
 While such sensitivities are well-documented for human respondents, it remains unclear whether they apply to LLMs, whose outputs are driven by token-level distributions rather than human cognition.
-LLMs may exhibit analogous effects, or their biases may stem from an entirely different mechanism: the statistical prevalence of certain numerical tokens in pre-training corpora \citep{zhao2021calibrate, shaki2023cognitive}.
-Our work is the first to systematically test these possibilities.
+LLMs may exhibit analogous effects, or their biases may reflect an additional mechanism not present in human respondents: the statistical prevalence of certain numerical tokens in pre-training corpora \citep{zhao2021calibrate, shaki2023cognitive}.